 I was so excited about my cutie little Christmas pom pom garland.
 I actually really like how the white yarn doesn’t detract from the fluffy clusters.

-The pom poms almost look like they’re floating all strung up on these driftwood pieces.
+The yarn pom poms almost look like they’re floating all strung up on these driftwood pieces.

 They also look perfect just bunched together on the mantel.